Emurasoft/emurasoft.github.io/en/dlg/customize/ai/index.md

 ## OpenAI API key text box

-Specify the OpenAI API key.
+Specifies the OpenAI API key.
 You can click the **o-o** on the right side of this text box to toggle the display/hide of characters.
 If you modify this text box and click the **OK** button on this dialog box, EmEditor will perform a connection test to the OpenAI API to check whether the entered API key is valid.

 ## Preferred model drop-down list box.

-Specify the name of the model you want to use.
+Specifies the name of the model you want to use.
 You can either select an already defined model name from the list or directly enter an undefined model name.
 Depending on the model used, the AI's responses may differ, and OpenAI's usage fees may vary.
 If you specify an undefined model name and click the **OK** button in this dialog box, a connection test to the OpenAI API will be performed to check whether the entered model name is valid.

 ## Disable AI (per computer) button